pingcap/docs-tidb-operator/en/clinic-user-guide.md

     > **Note:**
     >
     > The namespace should be the same as the namespace of TiDB Operator.
-If TiDB Operator is not deployed, please deploy TiDB Operator first and then deploy Clinic Diag.
+If TiDB Operator is not deployed, please deploy TiDB Operator first and then deploy Diag.

 4. (Optional) Set the persistent volume.

-    This step can set the volume for Diag to persist its data.
+    This step can set the volume for CLinic Diag to persist its data.
 To set the volume, you can set `diag.volume` with the volume type in the `${HOME}/diag-collector/values-diag-collector.yaml` file.
 The following examples are PVC and Host:

     ```
     # Use PVC volume type